 We were directed to the Club Lounge to check in.
 The warm welcome we got set the tone for the rest of the stay.
-The staff in the lounge on the reception area were excellent throughout the time.
+The staff in the lounge on the reception area were excellent throughout the entire stay.
 They always remembered us when we entered the lounge and were very helpful with suggestions of things to do.
-They were constantly offering us a glass of champagne which was fine by us!
+They were also constantly offering us a glass of champagne – which was fine by us!

 The base level room at the Langham is the Superior room.
 To get access to the Club you would need to book an Executive room or higher.
 Even the basic rooms are equipped to a high degree with Nespresso machines, media hub, bathrobes and the Langham blissful bed.

 The suite was enormous with a hallway, living room and bedroom.
 We had a bottle of white wine chilling as well as snacks, fresh fruit and mineral water.
 There was both a kettle and a Nespresso machine, which is great as I hate making tea with just a Nespresso machine.
 There is nothing worse than tea that tastes like coffee!

 The bathroom had a free-standing bath which was actually very short but deep.
 It definitely could have done with being a bit longer as it felt a bit cramped and I’m only 5ft 6.
 The toiletries were the Chuan Spa brand with full size tubes of everything, including body scrub. which was nice to see.
 There was a separate shower and toilet behind frosted glass doors as well as twin sinks, a make up mirror and plush bathrobes.